 Start your morning off with these fun and delicious coffee chocolate bombs!
-It’s a chocolate sphere filled with coffee mix that instantly makes a latte when placed in the bottom of a mug and topped with a cup of hot milk!
+It’s a chocolate sphere filled with a coffee mix that instantly makes a latte when placed in the bottom of a mug and topped with a cup of hot milk!
 They are fun to watch while still getting your daily dose of caffeine!

 Remember when hot cocoa bombs became an internet sensation?
-We are taking these to the next level by filling them coffee!
-We love using instant mocha coffee mix, but you can also use instant coffee and hot cocoa mix for the same great flavor.
+We are taking these to the next level by filling them with coffee!
+We love using an instant mocha coffee mix, but you can also use instant coffee and hot cocoa mix for the same great flavor.
 You may have leftover chocolate bars or chips which you can use instead of chocolate wafers to coat Oreo balls or chocolate truffles.
 If coffee + chocolate is your thing, you may also love our Kahlua cake or our Kahlua cheesecake bites.

 - Full of coffee flavor and the perfect blend of chocolate.

 - They make great edible gifts that look fancy.

 - Fun to make and you can repurpose ingredients to make cocoa bombs for the kids!

 What Ingredients do I Need for Mocha Coffee Bombs?

 - high quality chocolate – While you can use any flavor of chocolate chips, it just needs to be high quality.
 The taste is very prominent, so avoid using chocolate like candy melts.

 - mocha instant coffee mix (aff) – this is the brand I grew up with and love, but use your favorite.

 - Gold luster – It’s totally optional, but coffee bombs look much more elegant with a little of this painted on top.
 Don’t worry -it’s edible!